fletchjp/MERG-Arduino-Software/README.md

  <img align="right" src="arduino_merg_logo.png"  width="150" height="75">

  # MERG-Arduino-Software

+ ## Moving files elsewhere

  WATCH OUT.
 This repository has become rather large and rambling and I am going to look at ways to separate it out into some smaller ones.

  Work in progress in early 2023 I think.

+ I have now moved some of the files from StateMachine to a new repository with the same name.
+This is a trial for making some more substantial moves.
+At present this involves the loss of the Git history.

  ## Introduction

  Information about the GitHub work for the MERG Arduino SIG.